Friday, April 3, 2009

 WATCHMEN.

-80’s graphic novel -- cited by Time Magazine as one of the hundred best novels of the past century -- the film is long, expensive, and ambitious.
+Based on the 80’s graphic novel -- cited by Time Magazine as one of the hundred best novels of the past century -- the film is long, expensive, and ambitious.

 And a failure.

-Bad Boys II or Pearl Harbor, etc., etc. In much the same way that I enjoyed those films, so too did I enjoy WATCHMEN.
+A caveat: I enjoy mindless, stupid entertainment such as Bad Boys II or Pearl Harbor, etc., etc. In much the same way that I enjoyed those films, so too did I enjoy WATCHMEN.

 Which is to say, as a mindless, stupid, overly-long piece of cinematic entertainment.